satomic/copilot-metrics-4-every-user/README.md

      "http.proxy": "http://satomic:961aa8753b@127.0.0.1:8080"
      ```
 2. However, at this time, IDE will prompt certificate errors, so a [certificate needs to be installed](https://docs.mitmproxy.org/stable/concepts-certificates/ "certificate needs to be installed").
 The certificate download requires access to [mitm.it](mitm.it "mitm.it"), and the prerequisite for normal access is that mitmproxy is functioning normally.
 Therefore, before enabling the proxy, only requests that go through the proxy will return normal web pages.
+3. If you encounter the TLS error, please visit [Configuring network settings for GitHub Copilot](https://docs.github.com/en/copilot/managing-copilot/configure-personal-settings/configuring-network-settings-for-github-copilot) for help or raise a issue [here](https://github.com/satomic/copilot-metrics-4-every-user/issues/new).

 ### By Using Copilot to Check if Proxy Works

-1. now you can use the Copilot to generate code, and the request and response will be saved in the `logs` folder.&#x20;
+1. Now you can use the Copilot to generate code, and the request and response will be saved in the `auditlogs` folder.
-   - The `metrics` folder stores daily usage metrics statistics.&#x20;
+   - The `metrics` folder stores daily usage metrics statistics.
    - The `usage` folder is a subdirectory with the user name, which records the detailed data of `chat` and `completions` respectively.

 # Log samples